Finite-size corrections to Fermi's Golden rule II: Quasi-stationary composite states: Gibbs ensemble, Boltzmann equation, and Ergodic hypothesis

-The probability in the scattering or the decay in the particle-zone covers the wide angle in each reaction.
+The probability in the scattering or the decay from $\Gamma T $ covers the wide angle in each reaction.
 Accordingly the whole phase space is covered ultimately, and leads us to the Ergodic hypothesis.
-Those in the wave-zone, however, is restricted to the extreme forward angle in the time-independent manner, and does not cover the whole phase space.
+Those from $P^{(d)}$, however, is restricted to the extreme forward angle in the time-independent manner, and does not cover the whole phase space.
 Hence this component does not follow the Ergodic hypothesis.